Parades in Northern Ireland: Controversy

 Parading is a controversial issue in Northern Ireland.

-In general debates centre on the route of particular parades; people from one community often object to parades by "the other side" passing through or near "their" area, for example Orange Order parades marching through mainly nationalist or republican areas(see Inside the Orange Citadel) A few parades are seen as objectionable regardless of route.
+In general, debates centre on the route of particular parades; people from one community often object to parades by "the other side" passing through or near "their" area, exclusively the Orange Order parades marching through mainly nationalist or republican areas.
+A few parades are seen as objectionable regardless of route.
 These involve or commemorate paramilitary groups, such as the Provisional Irish Republican Army and Ulster Defence Association, and otherwise non-controversial parades have sometimes caused conflict because of a band or lodge carrying a banner or flag associated with a paramilitary group.
-Gay pride parades have also been controversial.

 Attempts to control parading

-Since the nineteenth century the British and Northern Irish governments and various local authorities have attempted to control parades and the disorder that sometimes accompanies them.
+Since the nineteenth century the British government and various local authorities have attempted to control parades and the disorder that sometimes accompanies them.
 The Orange Order and its parades were banned for a period in the nineteenth century.
 In an address to the British House of Commons, in July 1815, Henry Parnell called for an inquiry into the Orange Lodges in Ireland and noted that 14 petitions requesting such an inquiry saying: